Dcbate/Oracle/README.md

 - Linting rules
 - Running unit tests
 - Checking for code coverage
-- Ensuring no sensitive information is committed**
+- Ensuring no sensitive information is committed
+---